jqnatividad/qsv/README.md

 ```

 Whoops, now we have two columns called `Country` and an `Abbrev` column that we
 no longer need.
-This is easy to fix by re-ordering columns with the `xsv
+This is easy to fix by re-ordering columns with the `qsv
 select` command:

 ```bash